MARKETING + OUTREACH

 Many law librarians do not feel that they have the power, savvy, or information needed to act as strong advocates for their libraries and push back against administrators and other stakeholders when being asked to make changes to their budget or services.

-Law Librarians & Legal Information Professionals as Partners in the Access to Justice MovementContains 2 Component(s) Includes a Live Web Event on 03/03/2021 at 2:00 PM (CST)
+Law Librarians & Legal Information Professionals as Partners in the Access to Justice MovementContains 2 Component(s) Recorded On: 03/03/2021

 Law librarians and legal information professionals are in an excellent position to help close the growing access to justice gap.
 In particular, academic and government law libraries that are open to the public may be interested in partnering with public libraries to provide greater access to legal information and support for navigating legal services.
 Law librarians can also assist public librarians with expanding their knowledge and improving their skills to respond to legal questions.
 This webinar will highlight different partnership models and introduce current opportunities and resources.